Digital Marketing KPI Dashboards for Social, SEO, Ads, Emails

 What’s most challenging of the effort is to tailor the messaging to your audience and automate your workflow as much as possible.

-Again, to optimize your efforts, you can’t just send your emails out and not measure how your audience are responding to them or, worse, not know what impact they are having on your sales.
+Again, to optimize your efforts, you can’t just send your emails out and not measure how your audience is responding to them or, worse, not know what impact they are having on your sales.

 In your email marketing dashboard, you will be able to know when your audience is most likely to make a first purchase, how often they make a purchase after receiving your newsletter, how much traffic your email campaign brings to your blog, and much more.